Article | Last updated: 2018-01-31 | Ministry of Children and Equality

 Where can a marriage be entered into

-A civil ceremony is usually conducted by a judge at a District Court.
+A civil ceremony is usually conducted by an authorised person from the municipality.
 In addition, a civil ceremony may be held at some Norwegian foreign service missions.
 The Ministry of Foreign Affairs' country pages contain an overview of Norwegian foreign service missions that are authorised to perform wedding ceremonies.
+The Governor of Svalbard is also authorised to perform wedding ceremonies.

 Couples can also be married by a belief community that is entitled to perform wedding ceremonies.

 Persons wanting to get married can contact a person authorised to perform wedding ceremonies (civil or church) at the location where they want to get married.

 Before a marriage can be entered into, the conditions for marriage must be proven.
 This means it must be checked that those who are going to get married fulfil the conditions stipulated in the Marriage Act.
 It is the National Registry (the tax office) that checks whether the conditions for marriage have been met.
 These checks are based on the parties' own declarations (declarations by the parties to the marriage, bridal declarations/declarations by sponsors), the National Registry's information and other relevant documentation.

 - Age requirement.
 A person who wants to get married must be at least 18 years old.
 If anyone under 18 years of age wants to get married, they must have the consent of the person or persons who have parental responsibility for them and of the County Governor.
 The County Governor may only give such consent when there are strong reasons for a marriage.
 The County Governor may not give consent if the person wanting to get married is under 16 years of age.
 Anyone who marries someone under 16 years of age or is guilty of aiding and abetting in this may be punished by imprisonment for up to three years.